 - ½ cup chopped onions yellow or red

 - 1 can (15 ounce) black beans drained and rinsed (1 ½ cups)

 - ¾ cup water plus a few Tablespoons more if necessary

 - ½ teaspoon ancho chili powder

 - ½ teaspoon cumin

 - Bring a large skillet to a medium heat.
 Add oil to the skillet and sauté onions and garlic a few minutes, until fragrant and translucent.

 - Add drained black beans to the skillet along with ¾ cup water, ancho chili powder, cumin, oregano, and salt.

 - When the water begins to simmer, lower the heat and continue cooking for about 15 minutes until most of the water has been absorbed, except for a couple of tablespoons.

 - Taste for salt and add more if necessary.
-If desired, serve with any of the optional toppings (diced onions, cilantro, jalapeno slices, non-dairy cheese, and/or hot sauce).
+If desired, serve with optional toppings like diced onions, cilantro, jalapeno slices, non-dairy cheese, and/or hot sauce.